Immigration to Canada: Contemporary immigration, 1970s–present

+In 2012, a moratorium was set on applications for the Skilled Worker Program and the Immigrant Investor Program due to a backlog of over 300,000 applications made before February 2008.
+The 300,000 applications in the backlog were cancelled, and new applications were reopened in 2013.

 From 2013–2014, most of the Canadian public, as well as the country's major political parties, supported either sustaining or increasing the current level of immigration.
 A sociological study conducted in 2014 concluded that "Australia and Canada are the most receptive to immigration among western nations."
 In 2017, an Angus Reid poll indicated that a majority of respondents believed that Canada should accept fewer immigrants and refugees.

-According to 2016 Census data via Statistics Canada, over one in five Canadians were born abroad, while 22.3% of the Canadian population belonged to visible minorities, of whom three in ten were born in Canada.
+According to 2016 Canadian Census data from Statistics Canada, over one in five Canadians were born abroad, while 22.3% of the Canadian population were visible minorities, of whom three in ten were born in Canada.
 Moreover, 21.9% of the Canadian population reported themselves as being or having been a landed immigrant or permanent resident in Canada—close to the 1921 Census record of 22.3%, the highest level Canada has seen since Confederation in 1867.
+In November 2017, Minister of Immigration, Refugees and Citizenship Ahmed Hussen announced that Canada would admit nearly 1 million permanent residents over the following three years, rising from 0.7% to 1% of its population by 2020.
+This increase was motivated by the economic needs of the country caused by an aging population.